tfabris/BlueGigaEmpeg/README.txt

 Make sure to synchronize with the player after changing the config.ini settings.

-Install the latest Hijack Kernel onto the empeg car player if it is not already installed (link to Hijack in "Resources", above).
+Install the latest Hijack Kernel onto the empeg Car player if it is not already installed (link to Hijack in "Resources", above).
 Make sure it is Hijack version 524 or later.